Easy Triple Berry Sangria

 - This strawberry peach sangria is another drink perfect for summer parties.

-- If you want to try something new, this pineapple jalapeno sangria packs a punch!
+- If you want to try something new, this pineapple jalapeno sangria is a little spicy and a little different

 - When it’s time to slow down in fall, curl up with a glass of apple pear sangria.

-- Entertain your holiday guests with this delicious Christmas sangria that has cranberries, apple, and cinnamon.
+- Holiday guest will love this delicious Christmas sangria with cranberries, apple, and cinnamon.

 Printable Recipe